clutchkeys/malluvandi/README.md

 This project is configured for easy deployment on platforms like Vercel or Netlify.

-- **Environment Variables**: Ensure you add all the `.env` variables from the previous step to your hosting provider's environment variable settings.
+- **Environment Variables**: **IMPORTANT!** You must add all the environment variables from the previous step to your hosting provider's project settings.
+The `.env.local` file is not uploaded during deployment.
 - **Build Command**: `npm run build`
 - **Publish Directory**: `.next`